AubynKen/Medical-Noise-Cancellation/README.md

 The goal of the project is to use data provided by General Electric Healthcare France (a partner of the signal processing lab of CentraleSupelec) to achieve of proof-of-concept of denosing medical X-ray image scans of patients during operation with stents, and comprarsison of the performance with othre traditional image denoising techniques.

 ## File structure
-- `archived notebooks`: contains the archived notebooks of the project
+- `archives`: contains the archived notebooks and models of the project
 - `data`: contains the data used for the project
-- `metz-test-archive`: contains files used for training in the data center of CentraleSupelec Metz campus

-- `model`: contains the u-net model used for denoising
+- `model`: contains the u-net model implemented in the project